Director of Quantitative Literacy

 Email Address: firstname.lastname@example.org

-In 2009 we initiated Farm Life Ecology: A Field and Table Intensive at Green Mountain College, which I direct.
-This 12-credit summer program has revolutionized how we teach agriculture during the summers at GMC and significantly expanded our farm and food curriculum.
+In 2009 we initiated Farm Life Ecology: A Field and Table Intensive at Green Mountain College, which I directed for the first 4 years.
+This 14-credit summer program has revolutionized how we teach agriculture during the summers at GMC and significantly expanded our farm and food curriculum.